 These two files (below) were written and produced by me for insertion onto the West Moors Parish Council web site, which from 2012 I helped edit – I look after the ‘Community’ pages (and act as ‘custodian/curator’ of the images available from the previous web site) and the parish office look after the ‘Council’ side of things.
 The ‘Village Trail’ was a feature of the pre-2012 site, and I simply updated & expanded the text, adding more photographs and links to maps etc. The ‘Nature Trail’ is the companion to the above, and is my own creation – trying to show the ‘other’ side of life in West Moors and how much natural history is present on our doorstep.
-The files are periodically updated – to see the latest versions, go to the parish council web site . . .
+The files are periodically updated – to see the latest versions, go to the town council web site . . .
 HERE

 These two files (below) were written and produced by me: the railway history in 2016 to mark the 60th anniversary of the civil parish of West Moors and the churches history in 2018.